VipeCloud/vipecloud_api/README.md

 ```
 GET a list of your email templates, search for an email template by title, or a get specific template by id.
 If no email template is found, the response will be code 422 with the message "No template was found."

+A note on access: in the API we only return email templates *owned* by the user.
+We do not return email templates the user can access via Shared With Me.

 Sample responses
 ```
 GET /email_templates